1.Equipment and Space

 2.Students with disabilities may apply to reduce course load minimum to 9 credits based on their special needs.

 3.Welfare for students with physical disabilities on Taipei campus

 (1) Disabilities Resource Room can help students with lower limb impairments apply for Campus Shuttle Pass or Drive-in Taxi Pass to get into the campus.
-Students can take campus shuttle buses at a bus stop at the foot of the hill.
+Students can take campus shuttle buses at the bus stop at the foot of the hill.

 (3) Students with disabilities who study in in-service programs have priority to apply for parking permits and are exempt from the lot drawing.

 The Disabilities Resource Room and all academic departments help students with disabilities to arrange appropriate test classrooms, allowing flexibility in ways that students can take examinations and providing other necessary services to meet individual needs of students.

 5.Priority Parking Spaces

 Taipei campus sets priority parking spaces and puts up barrier-free signs for students with disabilities near the following locations: A Building, Basketball court, and the International Conference Room.
 General Affairs Division manages all priority parking spaces for students with disabilities.
 If priority parking spaces are not in use, campus shuttle buses or campus service cars are allowed to park in priority parking spaces.

 Taipei campus: in the right wing of Administration Building A, next to the Fubon Bank ATM

 Taoyuan campus: S212, 2F of Financial Technology Building II (S)